Customer Satisfaction Surveys May Introduce Bias Against Women and Minorities

 Why is this happening?
 Anonymity probably has something to do with it.
 Surveys almost never ask customer raters to identify themselves so people feel freer to let their attitudes affect their judgments.
 Also, there’s a lack of standards and training for most of these surveys.
 Raters without training may rely on their gut reactions more so than individuals trained to focus on observed behavior.

 So what does this mean for an organization?
 Customer satisfaction surveys need to be taken with a grain of salt and probably not used for employment decisions.
-Customers will rate identical work as less satisfactory if a woman or minority performs it (no word in this article about the double whammy: female minorities).
-If you are going to use them, customer satisfaction surveys should be tailored to ask for behavioral episodes, not gut reactions and should only be used in conjunction with other, less biased measures of employee performance.
+Customers will rate identical work as less satisfactory if a woman or minority member performs it.
+If you are going to use them, customer satisfaction surveys should be tailored to ask for behavioral episodes, not gut reactions, and should only be used in conjunction with other, less biased measures of employee performance.